shipperhq/shopware-shipperhq/README.md

 # Build for production
 npm run build

-# Watch for changes during development
+# Watch for changes during development and reload the admin
 ./bin/watch-administration.sh
 ```